arthurweinmann/puppeteer-server/README.md

             targetvarname: "the name of the variable into which to save the result of the method call, for example page",
             methodreceiver: "previously created variable name" | "startingpage" | "browser"
             methodname: "for example screenshot",
-            parameters: [{path: "screenshot.png"}, "#varname: start a string with # to replace it by the value a previously defined variable holds"], }
+            parameters: [{path: "screenshot.png"}, "#varname: start a string with # to replace it by the value of a previously defined variable"], }
     ]
 }